Beautiful Puglia – A Road Trip Itinerary

 Taranto

-Taranto is home of the Tarantella, Italy’s lively and graceful folk dance.
+Taranto is also the home of the Tarantella, Italy’s lively and graceful folk dance.
 It was alleged that victims of the tarantula’s bite could cure themselves by frenzied dancing which sweated out the poison.

 The dance is characterized by light, quick steps, and a teasing flirt and only takes place privately in Taranto at 6am on 29th June, every year to celebrate the Feast of St Peter and St Paul.
 It is the only known place where the dance has survived.

-There are now less than 1,000 people living in Città Vecchia, a city of some 200,000 residents.
+There are now less than 1,000 local people living in the old part of the city, once home to some 200,000 residents.
 The Duomo, founded in 1071, has been the object of much subsequent rebuilding and includes a catacomb-like crypt with sarcophagi and painted frescoes.

 Behind the Duomo is the 11th century San Domenico Maggiore with its high, double-approach Baroque staircase.